MiFID Documents

 In case you submit a request to cancel an order you placed outside market hours at any time before the opening of the relevant market, please note that we cannot guarantee that we will be able to action your request for cancellation once submitted.
 In order to avoid any risks associated with cancelling an order, or price volatility once the market opens, you are advised to cancel your orders plenty of time before the relevant market opens.
 We are not liable to you for any losses you might suffer as a result of fluctuations in price whilst submitting an order outside market hours.

-You have the sole responsibility of monitoring the value of the open positions you hold, and you should ensure that you can access the Revolut app on an ongoing basis to do this.
+You have the sole responsibility for any losses you incur due to fluctuations in market prices and for monitoring the value of the open positions you hold, and you should ensure that you can access the Revolut app on an ongoing basis to do this.

 Technical risk